Personal needs are individual, powerful motivators. How will you remember this – particularly during the give-and-take of stressful negotiations?

 Broaden your thinking

-Given that individual needs drive decision-making, the key skill for building a strategy to guide the negotiation process is to understand the other party’s needs.
-At ENSI, we recommend that you focus on the other party’s needs before your own.
+Individual needs drive decision-making.
+This is why the key skill for building a strategy to guide the negotiation process is to understand the other party’s needs.
+At ENS, we recommend that you focus on the other party’s needs before your own.

 Understand the level of needs

 It is useful to identify two levels of needs: organizational needs and personal needs.

 To simplify this, and help keep it front-of-mind, we identify three types of organizational or public needs that negotiators commonly refer to:

 - the need to control risk

 Then there are the three types of personal or private needs which usually aren’t discussed:

 - the need for personal recognition, and

 Remember that while these personal needs may not be part of the formal negotiation discussion, they are always present, and they are powerful, hidden motivators impacting on individual decision-making.